skellis46/slipbox/literature notes/Spira - The Transparency of Things.md

 > What do we know about Consciousness?
 We know that Consciousness is, and that everything is known by and through it.
 However, Consciousness itself cannot be known as an object.

-> If we think that we know something objective about ourselves or the world, then whatever that something is that we think we know, will condition our subsequent enquiry into the nature of experience.

-**Note:** Losing oneself : this is the bias of training

 > Therefore the investigation into the nature of ourselves and of the world of objects initially has more to do with the exposure of deeply held ideas and beliefs about the way we think things are, than of acquiring any new knowledge.
 It is the exposure of our false certainties.